“Erm… I’ve no idea. No? Yes? What?”

 - Give yourself a better chance of winning a new customer

 PS.
-Found this helpful?
-Then sign up to my newsletter, Think About It, and you’ll be notified before anybody else when articles go live.
-You’ll also receive copywriting tips.
+Is your website losing you customers?
+If so, sign up for my newsletter, Think About It, and you’ll be notified before anybody else when articles go live.
+And you’ll also receive copywriting tips.
 Get the chance to read the infamous ‘What’s my biscuit?‘ section and be in with a chance of winning Indelible Think swag.